Joris-Courtois/fulll_hiring/README.md

 I added PHPCodeSniffer to make sure my code is compatible with the PSR-2 standard and PHPStan to ensure my code quality.
 I also added PHPUnit to add some Unit Tests.

-In a CI/CD process, I will add these programs, to be sure that the online repository contains tested code, that meet the standards.
+In a CI/CD process, I will add these programs, to be sure that the online repository contains tested code, that meets the standards.

 I will also run Behat to be sure that the project provides the features needed.